-The New Orleans street cars can be seen running up and down Canal Street and make for a cheap way to get around town.
+The New Orleans streetcars can be seen running up and down Canal Street, making for a cheap way to get around town.

-Take a St. Charles Avenue street car through the Warehouse District and into the Garden District, or hop on a street car headed to city park, the choice is yours!
+Take a St. Charles Avenue street car through the Warehouse District and into the Garden District, or hop on a street car headed to the city park; the choice is yours!

-The street cars are a great way to see the city as well, so add it to your list of things to do in New Orleans!
+Streetcars are a great way to see the city, so add them to your list of things to do in New Orleans!

 Enjoy a river cruise on a steamboat while you are in New Orleans aboard one of the many riverboats that call this area home.
-There are several options of steamboat cruises to choose from include historic hour-long cruises to fancy jazz dinner cruises.
+Several steamboat cruise options include historic hour-long cruises and fancy jazz dinner cruises.

-Taking a steamboat cruise is a great way to see the city from a completely different perspective.
+Taking a steamboat cruise is a great way to see the city from a different perspective.

-No matter which cruise you choose while visiting the Big Easy, this is definitely a unique experience that you are sure to enjoy!
+No matter which cruise you choose while visiting the Big Easy; this is a unique experience you will surely enjoy!

 Mardi Gras Day is the Tuesday before Ash Wednesday, so if you want to enjoy the Mardi Gras festivities in New Orleans, come during this time!
 This is one of the top attractions in New Orleans, so plan well in advance!

 On our most recent trip to New Orleans, we had the opportunity to see the Chris Owens Annual Easter Parade.
-We feel that this is the best time to visit the city if you want to experience a fun, but calm parade.
+We feel this is the best time to visit the city if you want to experience a fun but calm parade.

-Another cool festival is the San Fermin in Nueva Orleans festival.
-This is the running of the bulls New Orleans style!
+Another fabulous festival is the San Fermin in Nueva Orleans festival.
+This is the running of the bulls, New Orleans style!

 Check out a listing of New Orleans festivals here.
-These are some of our favorite things to do in New Orleans and our outdoor activities to participate in!
+These are some of our favorite things in New Orleans and our outdoor activities to participate in!

-This 1,300 acre public park is approximately 50% larger than New York’s Central Park.
-That means that there is plenty of opportunity to find a little place all to yourself!
+This 1,300-acre public park is approximately 50% larger than New York’s Central Park.
+That means there is plenty of opportunity to find a little place all to yourself!

-As the 20th-most-visited park in the United States, you have to visit New Orleans’ City Park at least once during your time in New Orleans.
+As the 20th most-visited park in the United States, you must visit New Orleans’ City Park at least once during your time in New Orleans.

 The park is home to the New Orleans Botanical Garden.
-The New Orleans Botanical Garden houses beautiful plants, flowers, and artwork that you really have to see to believe.
+The New Orleans Botanical Garden houses beautiful plants, flowers, and the artwork you must see to believe.